 After your last use, cocaine can be detected in your saliva or blood for approximately 12 to 48 hours.

 How Long Does Cocaine Stay in Your Urine?

-If you’re an infrequent user of cocaine, a drug test that detects cocaine in urine will only be positive for up to three days after the last time you used.
+If you’re an infrequent user of cocaine, a drug test that detects cocaine in urine will only be positive for up to 3 days after the last time you used it.

-However, if you’re a frequent and heavy cocaine user, cocaine can start to accumulate in body tissue and it may be detectable as long as two to three weeks after you last used.
+However, if you’re a frequent and heavy cocaine user, cocaine can start to accumulate in body tissue and it may be detectable as long as two to three weeks after you last used it.

 How Long Does Cocaine Stay in Your Hair?